Kantis/kapper/README.md

-## What is Kapper?
+## What is Mikrom?
-Kapper is inspired by [Dapper](https://github.com/DapperLib/Dapper), a popular micro ORM for .NET.
+Mikrom is inspired by [Dapper](https://github.com/DapperLib/Dapper), a popular micro ORM for .NET.

 ## Philosophy
 - No automated tracking of changes